astrorama/SourceXtractorPlusPlus/doc/src/Measurements.rst

 The same goes for other Python libraries that might be needed for the current configuration, such as `glob <https://docs.python.org/library/glob.html>`_ for filename expansion, `math <https://docs.python.org/library/math.html>`_ or `NumPy <https://numpy.org/>`_ for numerical computations, ...

 .. caution::
-   The measurement configuration script is excusively meant to be executed by the |SExtractor++| built-in Python interpreter, and cannot be run on its own.
+   The measurement configuration script is excusively meant to be executed by the |SourceXtractor++| built-in Python interpreter, and cannot be run on its own.

 Measurement images
 ~~~~~~~~~~~~~~~~~~